John P. Birkelund

 (1938–2017)

 After a successful start to his career in the chemical industry (among others at Standard Oil of Indiana, renamed Amoco), in 1969 Robert Faris moved into the securities business.
-Two years later he joined Alan Patricof Associates as its third professional.
-The firm initially invested in start-up and early stage high-tech and biotech companies, many of which – Apple Computer, Cellular Communications Inc., Computer Identics and Syntro, to name just four – became leaders in their respective fields.
+Two years later he joined Alan Patricof Associates as the third professional on their team.
+The firm initially invested in startup and early-stage high-tech and biotech companies, many of which – Apple Computer, Cellular Communications Inc., Computer Identics and Syntro, to name just four – went on to become leaders in their respective fields.

-Achievement in these early businesses, along with the validation of the venture capital concept in the late 1970s, allowed Alan Patricof Associates to raise successive equity funds.
+The success of these early businesses, coupled with the validation of the venture capital concept in the late 1970s, enabled Alan Patricof Associates to raise successive equity funds.
 During Robert’s 17-year tenure and 10-year presidency, Alan Patricof Associates (now Apax) became one of the largest and most highly regarded venture capital firms in the US.
 Robert retired in 1988 with plans to become a teacher.

 Robert was awarded the Commander’s Cross of Merit with a Star by President Bronisław Komorowski.